 And the view from the hotel was outstanding.

 Want to know how to maximize your experience as a frequent traveler?
-Read A Frequent Traveler’s Guide to the Most Important Travel Tips.
+Read A Frequent Traveler’s Most Important Travel Tips.

 Staying in Evian-les-Bains meant traveling each day to Switzerland, however, we found the savings in lodging outweighed the cost of renting a car and driving each day.